Worm Gearing

 14 14 14 12

-Note: Since diameter quotient, worm diameter and pitch angle [4.11, 4.12, 4.13] correlate, each of these values can be entered.
+Note: Since diameter quotient, worm diameter and lead angle [4.11, 4.12, 4.13] correlate, each of these values can be entered.
 Tick the selection push-button on the proper line to select the entry.

 If you require entering a precise worm diameter value, activate the entry field by ticking the selection push-button.
 The recommended approximate value d1 in dependence on the module and on the number of worm teeth is given on the right of the entry field.

-Note: Since diameter quotient, worm diameter and pitch angle [4.11, 4.12, 4.13] correlate, each of these values can be entered.
+Note: Since diameter quotient, worm diameter and lead angle [4.11, 4.12, 4.13] correlate, each of these values can be entered.
 Tick the selection push-button on the proper line to select the entry.

-Pitch angle is one of the key parameters of worm gearing closely related to worm dimensions and transmission efficiency.
-Efficiency grows with increasing pitch angle (for detailed information see the efficiency section).
+Lead angle is one of the key parameters of worm gearing closely related to worm dimensions and transmission efficiency.
+Efficiency grows with increasing lead angle (for detailed information see the efficiency section in help).

 Recommended value: